 Our state has a large number of individuals from other regions and countries.
 Employers should never take action against you just because you appear to come from another country or have roots in a different place.
 It can be extremely difficult to face national origin discrimination in the workplace.
 You may be able to receive damages for your loss.
 In addition, it is illegal for an employer to retaliate against an employee for submitting a complaint.

 Learn more by contacting our national origin discrimination lawyer in Dallas today.
-We can help you better understand your situation during a free initial consultation.
+We can help you better understand your situation during a free case evaluation.

 We Go to Court for You

 With several decades worth of experience representing companies, Scott Gilmore Thompson lawyers are confident in the courtroom and know how to strategize and position your case well in trial.

 Matthew Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for over 20 years.

 Honesty & Transparency